 Emergency roadside service, or towing and labor coverage as it's called in certain states, can pay up to $75 towards roadside services if a breakdown leaves you stranded on the side of the road.
 To add this coverage to your Esurance policy, you need to have comprehensive and collision coverage as a prerequisite.

 ERS (aka towing and labor) can cover:

 - Lockout service

 So if you've left your keys in your car or your car battery died while you were shopping, ERS can help by giving you a number to call and covering the expense.

 with esurance, you can also pay as you go

-If you don't have emergency roadside coverage with Esurance or any other provider, Esurance offers pay-as-you-go roadside assistance at competitive per-incident rates.
+If you don't have emergency roadside assistance with Esurance or any other provider, Esurance offers pay-as-you-go ERS at competitive per-incident rates.
 Just call 1-844-772-3787 and we can help you get back on the road.

 emergency road service and free rescue tracker